 Acknowledgement of Risk

 COVID-19 is an extremely contagious virus that spreads easily through person-to-person contact in the community.
 Everyone must take all reasonable precautions to limit exposure for girls, volunteers, families, and the community.
 As with any social activity, participation in Girl Scouts could present the risk of contracting infectious illnesses like COVID-19.
 While Girl Scouts of Gulfcoast Florida takes safety and preventative precautions, GSGCF can in no way guarantee that exposure to COVID-19 or other infectious illnesses will not occur through participation in Girl Scout program activities.

 GSGCF staff is available to assist you by phone or email during our business hours, Tuesday–Friday, 7:30 a.m.–5:30 p.m.
 Office hours are by appointment only.
 Contact customer care at firstname.lastname@example.org, or 800-232-4475.

 Please regularly monitor our website, social media, and email for further updates and directives.
 Be sure to check your email “spam” boxes as well.
 Note: we will keep this page updated as situations change, so please check back if you are looking for the most up-to-date information.

 For additional information and resources about COVID-19, we recommend the following:

-- CDC website—The CDC is publishing its latest updates, health tips, and country-specific travel information.
+- CDC website—The CDC publishes its latest updates, health tips, and country-specific travel information.

-- How to Talk to Your Girl About Coronavirus—Tips from the GSUSA Raising Awesome Girls page about how to talk to girls not by avoiding the topic, but by tackling it head-on.
+- How to Talk to Your Kids About Coronavirus—Tips from the GSUSA Raising Awesome Girls page about how to talk to girls not by avoiding the topic, but by tackling it head-on.
 Tambien en Español: Cómo Hablar Con Su Niña Sobre El Coronavirus